-The Community Atmosphere Model version CAM-5.3 is released as the atmosphere component of the Community Earth System Model version CESM-1.2.
-It is the latest in a series of global atmosphere models whose development is guided by the Atmosphere Model Working Group [/working_groups/Atmosphere/] (AMWG) of the Community Earth System Model [/models/cesm1.2/] (CESM) project.
+The Community Atmosphere Model version CAM-5.2 is released as the atmosphere component of the Community Earth System Model version CESM-1.1.
+It is the latest in a series of global atmosphere models whose development is guided by the Atmosphere Model Working Group1 (AMWG) of the Community Earth System Model2 (CESM) project.
 CAM is used as both a standalone model and as the atmospheric component of the CESM.
-CAM has a long history of use as a standalone model by which we mean that the atmosphere is coupled to an active land model (CLM), a thermodynamic only sea ice model (a special configuration of CICE), and a data ocean model (DOCN).
+CAM has a long history of use as a standalone model by which we mean that the atmosphere is coupled to an active land model (CLM), a thermodynamic only sea ice model (CICE), and a data ocean model (DOCN).
 When one speaks of "doing CAM simulations" the implication is that it's a standalone configuration that is being used.
 When CAM is coupled to active ocean and sea ice models then we refer to the model as CESM.

-CAM provides a framework for running the "Whole Atmosphere" configurations; WACCM, and WACCM-X. To run CAM in a WACCM or WACCM-X configuration the user is referred to the CESM-1.2 User's Guide [/models/cesm1.2/cesm/doc/usersguide/book1.html].
+CAM provides a framework for running the "Whole Atmosphere" configurations; WACCM, and WACCM-X. To run CAM in a WACCM or WACCM-X configuration the user is referred to the CESM-1.1 User's Guide3.